This Day In Music: November 20

 November 20, 1998 ~ Ska, rocksteady, reggae saxophonist Roland Alphonso passed away in Los Angeles, California, USA ~ Co-founding member of pioneering 1960s Jamaican outfit the Skatalites.
 They are best known for their 1965 recording Guns Of Navarone, produced by Coxsone Dodd and featuring Alphonso as lead singer.
 A sleeper hit in the UK, reaching top 40 two years after its initial release, the song would over time nevertheless become to be seen as a landmark recording in ska.
 The song would again be a hit in the UK in 1980, as a mostly instrumental cover by ska revivalists the Specials.
 Originally the song, written by Dimitri Tiomkin, traces back to 1961, when it was recorded by the Sinfonia Of London as the theme song to the film of the same name ~ Alphonso was born in 1931

-November 20, 1995 ~ Brian Eno and U2, going by the common moniker the Passengers, release their Miss Sarajevo single ~ The song was written by Eno and U2 about a group of women who held a beauty pageant during the the Siege of Sarajevo as an act of defiance.
+November 20, 1995 ~ Brian Eno and U2, going by the common moniker the Passengers, release their Miss Sarajevo single notably featuring Luciano Pavarotti ~ The song was written by Eno and U2 about a group of women who held a beauty pageant during the the Siege of Sarajevo as an act of defiance.
 It was the longest siege of a capital city in modern warfare, lasting from April 1992 until February 1996.
 The city was reduced to poverty, no longer having access to public transit, water, gas, and electricity, yet a group of women tried to fight the war with lipstick and heels, carrying on life as usual yet with each contestant carrying a banner that read “don't let them kill us”.
 Miss Sarajevo would reach top 10 across Europe including the Netherlands, the UK and Ireland.
 U2 singer Bono would later comment: “Everywhere people had heard their call for help, but help never came.
 That was the feeling.
 I had tried to tackle subjects like this head-on, but I'd learnt a lesson.
 You have to try and make the same points, in a different, less direct, more surrealist way.”

 November 20, 1986 ~ Alternative metal, alternative rock, post-hardcore singer, keyboardist Oliver Sykes, full name Olvier Scott Sykes, born in Ashford, UK ~ Cites Pantera, Black Flag, Linkin Park and the Dillinger Escape Plan as influences.
 Best known as co-founding member, frontman, lead singer of Bring Me The Horizon.
 Has guested on recordings by Admiral's Arms, Deez Nuts, While She Sleeps, and Poorstacy

 November 20, 1983 ~ Nayvadius DeMun Wilburn, commonly known as rapper Future born in Atlanta, Georgia, USA ~ Influential in 2010s hip-hop, considered one of the premier trap artists.
 Released his Pluto debut album to commercial succes in 2012 and has recorded consistently since.
 Well known songs include Low Life featuring the Weeknd, Mask Off and Life Is good featuring Drake.
-Has also worked with TI, Kelly Rowland, Lil' Wayne, Miley Cyrus, Pharrell Williams, Rihanna, Nicki Minaj, Kendrick Lamar, Juice WRLD, Travis Scott, Meek Mill, YC, DJ Drama, Ludacris, Fat Joe, and others
+Has also worked with TI, Kelly Rowland, Lil' Wayne, Miley Cyrus, Pharrell Williams, Rihanna, Nicki Minaj, Kendrick Lamar, Juice WRLD, Travis Scott, Meek Mill, YC, DJ Drama, Ludacris, and Fat Joe

 November 20, 1981 ~ Singer, dancer, model, actress, TV personality Kimberley Walsh born in Bradford, UK ~ Rose to fame as member of Girls Aloud, a girl group assembled though the ITV Popstars The Rivals talent show in 2002.
 The group became one of the few UK reality television acts to achieve continued success, recording five albums through the end of the decade selling over 4 million copies in the UK alones.
 Songs such as Sound Of The Underground, I'll Stand By You, Walk This Way with the Sugababes, and The Promise would all top the charts in their native UK.
 Following the band's disbandement in 2013, Walsh released her Centre Stage solo album